SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/simulated_annealing.rst

 Simulated Annealing
 ===================

-Simulated Annealing is inspired by the metallurgical process of annealing, where materials are heated and slowly cooled to reduce defects.
-The algorithm accepts worse solutions with a probability that **decreases over time**, allowing broad exploration initially and focused exploitation later.
+Simulated Annealing accepts worse solutions with a probability that decreases over time according to a temperature schedule.
+The acceptance probability for a candidate with score degradation ``delta`` is ``exp(delta / temperature)``, where the temperature starts at ``start_temp`` and decays by a factor of ``annealing_rate`` each iteration.
+At high temperatures, the algorithm accepts nearly all moves, including substantially worse ones.
+As the temperature approaches zero, acceptance of worse solutions becomes negligible and the algorithm converges to greedy Hill Climbing behavior.

 .. grid:: 2